Madam Satan (character): Archie Horror

 A third iteration of Madam Satan is introduced in the last pages of Chilling Adventures of Sabrina #1 (October 2014) and is the series' main antagonist.
 This version was originally a witch named Iola and was Edward Spellman's girlfriend until he broke up with her for Diana Sawyer.
 Heartbroken that he chose a mortal over her, Iola committed suicide by throwing herself into a lion pen, where the lions devoured her alive.
 Afterward, she found herself in the pits of Gehenna, a place in the circle of Hell reserved for suicides.
 She remained there faceless until she was accidentally released by Betty Cooper and Veronica Lodge from Riverdale.

 Upon returning to Earth, Madam Satan sets about gaining a new face before going to visit her former flame, who has since been trapped in a tree.
 Instead of freeing Edward, she decides to set the tree on fire, killing him.
 She then seeks out his wife at a mental asylum and vengefully clears Diana's mind of its insanity, knowing that she still will not be able to leave.
 After hearing that Edward and Diana have a daughter, Sabrina, Madam Satan makes her way to Greendale and settles under the alias Evangeline Porter, a teacher at Baxter High School, so that she can get close to Sabrina and continue her revenge against the Spellman family.

 Consistent with previous iterations, this version of Madam Satan can project the appearance of a beautiful dark-haired woman, but is notable for the white streaks framing her face.
 Her true face still has skull-studded eyes, but does not feature green skin.
 Madam Satan's powers are also completely reworked, with her only having the abilities of a powerful witch.

 In other media

 Television

 Madam Satan appears in Netflix's 2018 Chilling Adventures of Sabrina adaptation as a series regular and is portrayed by Michelle Gomez.
 In this version, Madam Satan's alias is Mary Wardwell, Sabrina's favorite teacher and mentor whose identity Madam Satan steals.
 Gomez was cast in February 2018, when the character's surname was originally reported to be Wardell.
-The comics' backstory for Madame Satan is used by "Wardwell" in an attempt to mislead Sabrina; it is eventually revealed that this version of Madam Satan is Lilith, the first wife of Adam from the Garden of Eden.
+The comics' backstory for Madame Satan is used by "Wardwell" in an attempt to mislead Sabrina; but it is eventually revealed that this version of Madam Satan is Lilith, the first wife of Adam from the Garden of Eden.